Premium Courses

 ERTMS/ETCS for Radio Engineers (Live)

-The European Railway Traffic Management System (ERTMS) is a major rail project underway in Europe.
-The aim is to replace the dissimilar train control systems used in various countries with a common system known as the European Train Control System (ETCS).
-This course provides an overview of ETCS but focuses on how GSM-R with or without GPRS can be used as a bearer for ETCS signalling.
+The European Railway Traffic Management System (ERTMS) is a crucial rail project in Europe, aiming to replace disparate train control systems with the European Train Control System (ETCS).
+Our 3-day training course provides an in-depth look at ETCS and focuses on utilizing GSM-R with or without GPRS as a bearer for ETCS signaling.
+This course is part of the UIC Rail Academy and is certified by the Institution of Railway Signal Engineers (IRSE).
+Participants in this course should have a basic understanding of GSM-R networks.
+Topics covered include ERTMS standards and legislation, system architecture, operating modes, protocols, circuit-switched signaling, GPRS for ETCS, radio network optimization, and more.
+Upon completion, attendees will have a comprehensive understanding of how GSM-R technologies can support the implementation of ETCS in railway systems.
+For those looking for a more flexible learning option, this course is also available as a self-paced online training course.
+Visit our website to learn more about how you can enhance your knowledge of ERTMS/ETCS for radio engineers at your own pace.
 Part of UIC Rail Academy.
 Prerequisites Delegates attending this course should be familiar with the principles of GSM-R networks.
 Topic Areas Include ERTMS Standards and Legislation Basic System Description System Architecture ERTMS Operating Modes ERTMS/ETCS Protocols Circuit Switched Signalling Circuit Switched Connections GPRS for ETCS The GPRS Air Interface GPRS Procedures Transmission through the Network Radio Network Optimization Certified by Institution of Railway Signal Engineers (IRSE) The Institution of Railway Signal Engineers (IRSE) certifies that the syllabus for the ERTMS/ETCS for Radio Engineers course is appropriate for meeting the stated objectives of that course.
 For more information about the scope of the certification process provided by the IRSE please see the IRSE website www.irse.org.
 Also available as a Self-Paced Online Training Course, learn more

 £2,660.00